avi0gaur/AI-Engine/README.md

 # AI-Engine
-A Engine with all AI capabilities including chatbot services and Analytics
+An Engine with all AI capabilities including chatbot services and Analytics